 It’s at this point, with only a mile or so to go, that my day suddenly gets a lot worse.
 The path leads into a muddy section where deep hoof marks warn of the possibility of impending cows.
 However, it isn’t the cows themselves that are the problem, but what comes out of them (no, not milk).
 The bank narrows as it passes through a gate and into an area where a few feeding troughs are scattered about.
 The ground underfoot gets squelchy, and is deeply strewn with old rotten vegetables that must have been given to the cattle many weeks ago.
 And slurry.
 Lots of slurry.

-It was getting deeper, so I jumped up onto the nearest feeding trough.
-I considered jumping to the next feeding trough, but the contents of the troughs was also quite squelchy itself so I didn’t fancy doing that.
-A stick to gauge the depth would have really helped here, but I was marooned on this trough-island, and there weren’t any sticks around anyway.
-I’d just have to go for it.
+It’s getting deeper, so I jump up onto the nearest feeding trough.
+I consider jumping to the next trough, but the contents of the troughs is also quite squelchy itself so I don’t fancy that.
+A stick to gauge the depth would really help here, but I’m marooned on this “trough-island”, and there aren’t any sticks around anyway.
+I just have to go for it.

-A single step between the troughs took the level up to the top of my boots.
-There didn’t appear to be any route beyond this next trough, but I could see what looked like some footprints so guessed someone had previously passed that way, and confidently stepped off the trough.
-My foot dropped into the slurry and over the top of my boot, which only encouraged me to run quickly forwards to escape its clutches.
-Unfortunately, it got quite a bit deeper the further I went, until it reached almost up to my knees.
+A single step between the troughs takes the level up to the top of my boots.
+There doesn’t appear to be any route beyond this next trough, but I can see what looks like footprints, so I guess someone has previously passed this way.
+I confidently step off the trough.
+My foot drops into the slurry and over the top of my boot, which only encourages me to run quickly forwards to escape its clutches.
+Unfortunately, it gets quite a bit deeper the further I go, until it reaches almost up to my knees.

 Being knee-deep in cold water on a winter walk isn’t a good place to be.
 Being knee-deep in cold cow slurry is far worse.
-Swearing profusely I waded through it and up out the other side.
-I was pretty seriously pissed off at this point!
+Swearing profusely I wade through it and up out the other side.
+I’m pretty seriously pissed off at this point!

 The way ahead looks quite muddy, but it doesn’t seem to matter very much now, so I trudge straight through the middle of the muddy pools.
 I guess this is an occupational hazard for a coastal walker.
 I’m sure I’ll encounter it several times again in the coming years!
 Or maybe it’s just me.
 Some walkers use hiking poles which I could have used to gauge the depth, but I don’t like them much.
 I don’t like carrying anything in my hands when I’m walking.